FAQs- Please click on a question to reveal the answer.

 Are there presentations as well as hands-on activities?

-Yes, presentations are scheduled from 11 until about 4:30 in the South Lobby of the Convocation Center, accessible from the upper level of the Bowl.
+Yes, presentations are scheduled throughout the day starting at 10:15 in the Bowl of the Convocation Center.
 When the schedule is finalized it will appear online.
 It will also be posted at the STEMfest entrance and on the program.

 How much is parking?